A wire transfer is a fast and secure exchange of money electronically between financial institutions using direct transfer of account information.

-Wire transfers differ from ACH transfers (such as direct deposit) because the networks connecting banking institutions for wire transfers are instantaneous.
+Wire transfers differ from ACH transfers (such as direct deposit) because the networks connecting financial institutions for wire transfers are instantaneous.
 Automated Clearing House transfers are between banks or through payment apps.
 Examples of ACH transfers include direct deposit, Venmo, Paypal, and others, but utilize a different network for transfers than the more rapid and powerful wire transfers.

 Pros and cons of wire transfers